michigansnowboardclub/michigansnowboardclub.github.io/content/officers.md

 ## Executives
 {{< people >}}
-    {{< person src="joesph" person_name="Joseph Cerniglia" person_title="President" person_bio="Joseph is a junior in the School of Public Health pursuing a BA in Community and Global Health.
+    {{< person src="joesph" person_name="Joseph Cerniglia" person_title="President" person_bio="Joseph is a senior in the School of Public Health pursuing a BA in Community and Global Health.
 He is from Batesville, Indiana and on his breaks he works as a lift operator at Perfect North Slopes.
 He is also involved in environmental work through Citizens’ Climate Lobby and mental health advocacy through CAPS In Action.
 On the slopes you can find Joseph flying through the glades always on the lookout for some untouched powder." >}}

-    {{< person src="corbin" person_name="Corbin Fleming-Dittenber" person_title="Vice President" person_bio="Corbin is a third-year computer engineering major who is hoping to move out west to snowboard and work after graduating.
+    {{< person src="corbin" person_name="Corbin Fleming-Dittenber" person_title="Vice President" person_bio="Corbin is a fourth-year computer engineering major who is hoping to move out west to snowboard and work after graduating.
 Outside of snowboarding he enjoys ultimate frisbee, drag racing, and music.
 You might see him on Palmer hill after a snow storm setting up rails and jumps because he has an addiction to snowboarding." >}}

-    {{< person src="eden" person_name="Eden Boes" person_title="Treasurer" person_bio="Eden is a junior studying architecture.
+    {{< person src="eden" person_name="Eden Boes" person_title="Treasurer" person_bio="Eden is a senior studying architecture.
 In her free time she enjoys reading fantasy books and drawing.
 Her favorite emojis include 🤠🕺😵‍💫🫡🫣" >}}

 {{< /people >}}

 ## Officers
 {{< people >}}
-{{< person src="david" person_name="David McInnis" person_title="Advisor" person_bio="David is a junior studying aerospace engineering with a focus on robotics.
+{{< person src="david" person_name="David McInnis" person_title="Advisor" person_bio="David is a senior studying aerospace engineering with a focus on robotics.
 When he isn’t being a nerd he enjoys playing 3 man at the berg and someda in the cave.
 When he’s stranded in the Wamsutter Baptist church he enjoys playing mafia and poker.
 David’s fun fact is that he has broken into the real Disney castle." >}}

-{{< person src="dana" person_name="Dana Marion" person_title="Head Social Chair" person_bio="Dana is a junior majoring in International Studies and Anthropology with a minor in Education for Empowerment.
+{{< person src="dana" person_name="Dana Marion" person_title="Head Social Chair" person_bio="Dana is a senior majoring in International Studies and Anthropology with a minor in Education for Empowerment.
 She is super passionate about skiing and grew up skiing in Keystone, CO." >}}

 {{< person src="logo" person_name="Nick Hogan" person_title="Social Chair" person_bio="Nick Hogan is a social chair for the Michigan Snowboard Club." >}}